youkharoufi/MSN/README.md

 MSN is a chat application in which you can as a user send friend requests, accept or deny them, and chat with your friends via a SignalR based chat.

 ## Installation
-To start using the app, all you have to do is :
+To start using the app, all you have to do is in the Package Manager Console:

 ```
 add-migration InitialMigration